cont-limno/FreshwaterConservation/README.md

 Figures generated for manuscript and supplementary material

 # Rcode
 R scripts used for analysis in manuscript, including custom functions in functions folder.
-Nick_Models folder contains code specifically for the analysis of protected lake characteristics across ecoregions.